 Biomechanical behavior of the disc is dependent upon its state of degeneration, which in turn is frequently age dependent.
 Discs are also damaged when subjected to trauma, as with the forces involved in motorcycle and automobile accidents.

-If you or a loved one has suffered a spine injury caused by another’s negligence, please call my law firm, the Law Offices of Edward A. Smith, a Sacramento Personal Injury Attorney, immediately at (916) 694-0002 locally or (800) 404-5400 toll-free for advice.
+If you or a loved one has suffered a spine injury caused by another’s negligence, please call my law firm, the Edward A Smith Law Offices, a Sacramento Personal Injury Attorney, immediately at (916) 694-0002 locally or (800) 404-5400 toll-free for advice.